How To Clean A Washing Machine Naturally

 I have a system where every four weeks I do a hot wash with soda crystals, and then four weeks later I run a hot wash with vinegar, and so on.

 It’s really tempting to kill two birds with one stone and do a wash with soda crystals AND vinegar combined.
 Don’t do that!
 Vinegar is an acid, and soda crystals are a base.
 They’ll react and cancel each other out, producing weak salty water.
-And weak salty water never a washing machine particularly well.
+And weak salty water never cleaned a washing machine particularly well!

 Wendy’s Top Tip

-4. Don’t Forget the Seals
+4. Don’t Forget The Seals

 If you have a smelly washing machine, then the chances are it’s coming from the seal of your washing machine.
 You see, the seal of your washing machine can harbour some nasty smells, as well as lint, bacteria, dirt, and pocket detritus.

-The good news is that this is also an easy clean.
 Simply wet a cloth with vinegar, and wipe around the seal, making sure you work your way all around the fold.
 The vinegar will kill any mould on the seal.
 This method has the added benefit that it won’t harm your clothes if any residue has been left, as bleach would do.

 To help prevent nasty smells in the future, leave your washing machine door ajar after every use to allow air to circulate.

-5. Finally, The Body
+5. Finally, Clean The Body

-Lastly, you may need to give the body of your washing machine a good wipe down.
+Lastly, you may need to give the body of your washing machine a good wipe-down.
 If you use laundry liquid or fabric conditioner, it can spill and run down the machine.
 If your washing machine is next to your dishwasher, it might get food splatters.
 Muddy sports clothes or kid clothes can leave marks as you put these in the machine.
 There are loads of reasons why the body can get dirty – I don’t judge!

 And voila, job done!
 You can now bask in the glow of lovely clean clothes that will now come out of your machine, and the fact that you’re helping the environment too!

-ps: if you’re in a cleaning frame of mind, then here’s how to clean a dishwasher too.
+PS: if you’re in a cleaning frame of mind, then here’s how to clean a dishwasher too.

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.